albertoscala/string-matching/README.md

 };
 ```

-Now we have to make a function to create the nodes of our Trie and another function to fill the actual structure.
+Now, we need to create two functions: one for generating the nodes of our Trie and another for populating the actual structure.

-The following function is the one that allows the creation of our nodes, it simply allocate the memory for a node and initializate it
+The following function enables the creation of our nodes by allocating memory for a node and initializing it.

 ```c
 struct TrieNode* insert_node() {